cohnon/cosm/README.md

-# cosm
+# cosi

-The Cosy Machine
+The Cosy IR for the Cosy Machine